saadaal-dev/saadaal-flood-forecaster/README.md

 * `install`: Contains the scripts to install the required python dependencies on the server.
 * `scripts`: Contains the scripts to be scheduled by crontab on the server.
 * `static-data`: Contains some data that were captured during the data epxloration phase and that are not yet processed by the scripts.
+* `utils`: Contains helper module to be used for sending alerts.

+# Linting and secrets detection

+* To run the Python linter flake8 on the whole repo, run the command: `tox -e linting`.
+* To detect new secrets, compared with the previously created baseline run the command: `tox -e detect-secrets`.
+* To run all validations from `tox.ini` just run `tox`

 # Server installation
 1. Clone the repository at the root path of the server.